Monty Can't Buy Me Love

 "Monty Can't Buy Me Love" is the twenty-first episode of the tenth season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on May 2, 1999.
+It first aired on Fox in the United States on May 2, 1999.
 In the episode, Mr. Burns is jealous of megastore owner Arthur Fortune, who is beloved by the people of Springfield.
 In order to win the people's love, Burns gathers the help of Homer Simpson, Professor Frink and Groundskeeper Willie to capture the Loch Ness monster.

 The episode was written by John Swartzwelder and directed by Mark Ervin.
 The idea for the episode was pitched by the Simpsons writing staff, who wanted to make an episode in which Mr. Burns becomes a "thrillionaire", a millionaire who goes on thrilling adventures.
 Although it would originally be green, a mistake in the overseas animation led to the Loch Ness monster looking pink, a mistake that was ultimately too expensive to fix.

 In its original broadcast, "Monty Can't Buy Me Love" was seen by approximately 7.26 million viewers, and finished in 43rd place in the ratings the week it aired.
 Following the release of The Simpsons: The Complete Tenth Season, the episode received mixed reviews from critics.